 Web hosting is an essential component of a website.
 It refers to the place where all your website content and files are stored.
 It’s like the home of your website on the internet.

 Every business requires a web hosting account to be online.
-Actually, web hosting is the service which makes your website available on the internet.
+Web hosting is the service that makes your website available on the internet.

 When people type in your domain name in the URL bar of their browser, the content stored in the linked hosting account will appear on their screen.
 If you want to know more, see our guide on the difference between domain and hosting.

-Web hosting companies offer different types of hosting plans to the users with different needs.
-Below are the major web hosting solutions available in the market:
+Web hosting companies offer different types of hosting plans to users with different needs.
+Below are the 4 major web hosting solutions available in the market:

 - Shared Hosting